tinbka/rhack/README.md

 * ::ScoutSquad
   * Automatically Curl.execute on #next and #rand if Carier Thread is exited without an exception

+* ::Service
+  * Is renamed to Client what is more sensible.
+RHACK::Service is still usable as alias

 * Structural changes
   * Updated and documented rhack.yml.template that now lies in <gemdir>/config